How to start a Business and Stay in Business

+How to start a Business and Stay in Business?
 If you’re like thousands of other creative people out there, at one point in time you’ve considered Starting a Business.
 Unlike most, you’ve gone against common sense and decided to open shop for yourself.
-And not just freelance full-time, mind you, but file for the company name, get some stationery, and wade through the legal mumbo-jumbo.
+And not just freelance full-time, mind you, but file for the company name, get some stationery and wade through the legal mumbo-jumbo.
 Maybe even get a real office with a water cooler.

-This article offers real-world advice from the trenches on Starting a Business, and is applicable to all manner of service providers.
-Freelancers take heed: there are several items that are just as pertinent to your profession.
+How to start a Business and Stay in Business applies to all manner of service providers, retailers, professionals, and others.
+Freelancers take heed: several items are just as pertinent to your profession.

 The most important thing you can do to prepare for Starting a Business.
 Developing a business plan requires a lot of time and energy, but it’s invaluable for one primary reason — it forces you to come to terms with your business idea.
 You must decide how you will generate income, what your expenses will be, who your competitors are, and most important, WHAT YOUR BUSINESS DOES.
 This may seem obvious to you now, but write it down.
 Think about it.
 What sets your business apart?
 What service do you offer that is superior or unique?
 What’s going to put you ahead of the competition?

-Beyond the mental exercises of Starting a Business, a good business plan will give you a much better chance of getting a small business loan from a bank than walking in and saying, “I like Photoshop and maybe a can do some websites or something.
+Beyond the mental exercises of how to start a Business and Stay in Business, the business plan will give you a much better chance of getting a small business loan from a bank than walking in and saying, “I like Photoshop and maybe a can do some websites or something.
 Gimme money.”

-A few years ago, new age business rhetoric said forget the business plan and just run with it.
-Obviously, that didn’t work out so well, so if you go that route, God bless you.
+A few years ago, new-age business rhetoric said forget the business plan and just run with it.
+That didn’t work out so well, so if you go that route, God bless you.
 The business plan exists for a reason.
 Take a few weeks and develop a strong and thought-out plan.
 Give it to friends, co-workers, even family to read.
 Your business will be immeasurably stronger because you took the time for this step.

 These days I see more LLC’s popping up and small business owners seem to love them, until tax season.
-What people do not understand is that an LLC or LLP are not corporatations.
-They are considered partnerships in from both a legal and a tax persective.
-The entire profits from either of these two entities are distributed to the owners via a form called the K-1, and then subject to “self-emploment taxes“.
-That’s an additional 15.3% for Social Secuirty and Medicare before you even pay a dime on your “Federal or State Income Taxes“.
-I wrote an article last year on LLC taxation you may find useful https://www.accountantsinmiami.com/an-intro-to-llc-tax-law.html.
-Before you decide, consult with your Accountant or CPA and start off on the right foot.
+What people do not understand is that an LLC or LLP is not corporations.
+They are considered partnerships from both a legal and a tax perspective.
+The entire profits from either of these two entities are distributed to the owners via a form called the K-1, and then subject to “self-employment taxes“.
+That’s an additional 15.3% for Social Security and Medicare before you even pay a dime on your “Federal or State Income Taxes“.
+Before you decide, consult with your Accountant or CPA and start on the right foot.

-This is a pretty involved topic, and enough books and articles have been written about it to make for years of boring bathroom reading.
-Advice in a nutshell: Starting a Business with your own savings or borrow from a bank.
+When starting a business this is a pretty involved topic, and enough books and articles have been written about it to make for years of boring bathroom reading.
+The advice in a nutshell: how to start a business with your savings or borrow from a bank.
 I highly recommend the former or a combination that includes it, since it makes you pinch your pennies a little more.
 If you go the bank route, make sure the business plan is polished to a high shine.
 This may be a good time to hire a professional business plan writer/editor.

 There is one Golden Rule: Don’t borrow money from family or friends.
 99% of the time, you won’t be able to pay them back, and on the off-chance you are, it won’t be for months or years.
 The amount is irrelevant; $1,000 or $100,000 can quickly create bad blood.